Creepy Urban Legends Part Two!

 NEW MEXICO- Boy Scouts Own A Gateway to Hell

-According to ancient Navajo beliefs the Urraca Mesa in the Philmont Scout Ranch- which is now owned by the Boy Scouts of America- was once a battleground between humans and dark supernatural forces.
+According to ancient Navajo beliefs the Urraca Mesa in the Philmont Scout Ranch- which is now owned by the Boy Scouts of America – was once a battleground between humans and dark supernatural forces.
 The result of the battle somehow opened up a literal portal to hell.
-And if they’re right that certainly would explain some of the strange goings on in this area: reports of an ominous blue light, strange creatures and voices, compasses NEVER work in this area and lightening strikes in the Urraca Mesa more than anywhere else in New Mexico.
-Luckily for the Boy Scouts nothing ever gets too out of control thanks to protective cat totems that stop the portal from opening entirely.
+And if they’re right that certainly would explain some of the strange goings-on in this area: reports of an ominous blue light, strange creatures and voices, compasses NEVER work in this area and lightning strikes in the Urraca Mesa more than anywhere else in New Mexico.
+Luckily, nothing ever gets too out of control thanks to protective cat totems that stop the portal from opening entirely.

 NEW YORK- Hudson River Ghost Ship